etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 can probably be attributed to Python's low entry barrier for newcomers.
 Programmers switching over from other languages bring along customs and idioms they are used to at their mother tongue.
-I could frequently tell former Java, Perl or bash programmer from their Python code.
+I could frequently tell former Java, Perl or Bash programmer from their Python code.
 As much as I admire other technologies and expertise, I believe it is most efficient and enjoyable to code in harmony with the language rather than stretching it beyond its intended design.